-- 14.4 Where a tackle and a pass occur simultaneously or the Game Manager is unsure, play continues. - 14.5 There is no set number of tackles before a turnover, play on until the attacking team scores or the ball is turned over.
+- 14.4 If the attacking team fails to score before the sixth tackle has been made, they lose possession and their opponents are awarded a tap and pass from the point where the sixth tackle occurred. - 14.5 Where a tackle and a pass occur simultaneously or the Game Manager is unsure, play continues. - 14.6 There is no set number of tackles before a turnover, play on until the attacking team scores or the ball is turned over.